hyrodium/ElasticSurfaceEmbedding.jl/docs/src/run-julia.md

 show_knotvector
 ```

-### Pin the state
+### Pin the step
-If you finished computing for the strip, it's time to *pin* the state.
+If you finished computing for the strip, it's time to *pin* the step.
 This pin📌 will be used for the the final export step.

 ```@docs